 Communicate clearly and frequently

-Communication is key for your business because it strengthens your relationship with your customer.
-If you maintain open and clear communication with your customers, they are more likely to discuss their concerns with you instead of going straight to their bank to initiate a chargeback.
+Maintain clear and open communication with your customers, so that they are more likely to discuss their concerns with you instead of going to their bank to initiate a chargeback.
 Consider reaching out to your customers to:

 - Notify them of any delays

 - Make sure they are satisfied with the final service or product